polkascan/py-substrate-metadata-docs/docs/efinity/fueltanks.md

 This is only callable by the fuel tank&\#x27;s owner.
 \#\#\# Errors
-- `FuelTankNotFound` if `tank_id` does not exist.
+- [`Error::FuelTankNotFound`] if `tank_id` does not exist.
-- `NoPermission` if caller is not the fuel tank owner
+- [`Error::NoPermission`] if caller is not the fuel tank owner
-- `RequiresFrozenTankOrRuleset` if tank or rule set is not frozen
+- [`Error::RequiresFrozenTankOrRuleset`] if tank or rule set is not frozen
-- `CannotRemoveRuleThatIsStoringAccountData` if removing a rule that is storing account data
+- [`Error::CannotRemoveRuleThatIsStoringAccountData`] if removing a rule that is storing account data
-- `MaxRuleSetsExceeded` if max number of rule sets was exceeded
+- [`Error::MaxRuleSetsExceeded`] if max number of rule sets was exceeded
-- `DuplicateRuleKinds` if adding a rule set with multiple rules of the same kind
+- [`Error::DuplicateRuleKinds`] if adding a rule set with multiple rules of the same kind
 #### Attributes
 | Name | Type |
 | -------- | -------- |